enochchau/micro-frontends-astro/README.md

 ### Configure Dynamic Routing

-In order to get Astro to always bring us to our JS Framework's application Root, we must configure our routing tree using a spread.
+In order to get Astro to always bring us to our framework's application Root, we must configure our routing tree using a spread.

 ```
 pages